dakanji/RefindPlus/README.md

 - Supports Apple's APFS filesystem requirements
   * This allows booting Mac OS v11.0 (Big Sur) from named volumes on the main screen, as opposed to generic 'PreBoot' volumes, without requiring SIP to be disabled (potentially compromising system integrity).
   * This also allows booting FileVault encrypted volumes from named volumes on the main screen, as opposed to generic 'PreBoot' volumes.

+## Installation
+[MyBootMgr](https://www.dakanji.com/creations/index.html), an automated preconfigured implementation of a RefindPlus/OpenCore chain-loading arrangement is recommended for implementation on MacPro3,1 to MacPro5,1 as well as on Xserve3,1.
+However, the RefindPlus efi can work as a drop-in replacement for the rEFInd efi.
+Hence, you can get the [rEFInd package](https://www.rodsbooks.com/refind/getting.html) and [install this](https://www.rodsbooks.com/refind/installing.html) first.
+Once rEFInd is installed, replace the rEFInd efi with the RefindPlus efi.
+(Ensure that you rename the RefindPlus efi to match the rEFInd efi name).
+This permits implementing RefindPlus on other Mac types as well as on other operating systems supported by rEFInd.

+While RefindPlus will function with the rEFInd configuration file, `refind.conf`, this should be replaced with the RefindPlus configuration file, `config.conf`, to configure the additonal options provided by RefindPlus.
+A sample RefindPlus configuration file is available here: [config.conf-sample](https://github.com/dakanji/RefindPlus/blob/GOPFix/config.conf-sample).

+Note that if you run RefindPlus without activating the additonal  options, as will be the case if using an unmodified rEFInd configuration file, a RefindPlus run will be equivalent to running the rEFInd version it is based on, currently v0.13.2.
+That is, the additonal options provided in RefindPlus must be actively enabled if they are required.

 ## Additional Configurable Functionality
 RefindPlus-specific funtionality can be activated by adding the tokens below to a rEFInd configuration file.